cantikapf/IR-study-companion/_chapters/045-international-organization-in-international-relations/040-UN-administration.md

 The Secretariat is the bureaucratic staff of the UN, headed by the Secretary-General.
 The Secretariat of the UN carries out the day-to-day work of the UN.
 It services the other principal organs of the UN and administers the programs and policies laid down by them.

 The Secretariat is composed of international civil servants who represent the UN rather than any individual nation or government.
 Staff are recruited from member states, but employment contracts pledge staff to act independently of any government.
-The UN Charter describes the Secretary-General as the "chief administrative officer" of the Organization who shall act in that capacity in all meetings of the General Assembly, of the Security Council, of the Economic and Social Council and of the Trusteeship Council.
+The UN Charter describes the Secretary-General as the "chief administrative officer" of the Organization who shall act in that capacity in all meetings of the General Assembly, of the Security Council, of the Economic and Social Council and of the **Trusteeship Council**.

 The functions of the Secretariat include: